-You’ll also want a more impervious tile for the floor because of exposure to water.
-Vinyl feels better on bare feet than ceramic tile and it’s one of the more popular flooring choices due to it being inexpensive and practical (safe, easy to install and maintain).
-One feature that buyers are looking for in today’s market is radiant heated flooring, which not only ensures warm feet in the colder months but also makes the floor dry faster, reducing the chance of slips or falls.
-It’s also energy efficient.
+Also pay attention to porosity; you’ll want a more impervious tile for the floor because of exposure to water.
+Vinyl feels better on bare feet than ceramic tile, and it’s one of the more popular flooring choices as it’s inexpensive and practical (safe, easy to install and maintain).